ampreeT/SourceCoop/README.md

 # SourceCoop

-SourceCoop is a cooperative mod for multi-player Source engine games, that
+SourceCoop is a cooperative mod for multi-player Source Engine games, that
 - Enables players to play together on single-player campaigns or maps
 - Complements existing cooperative campaigns or maps
 - Fixes various crashes